ibrahimm7004/animation-generator/README.md

 - 🎬 **Natural Prompt to Animation**: Enter a single prompt (e.g. “a serene forest at dawn...”) and receive a full animation sequence.
 - 🖼️ **Frame-by-Frame Generation**: Uses Stable Diffusion to generate the first frame from text, and `img2img` to evolve subsequent frames.
-- 🧠 **LLM-Assisted Scene Breakdown**: Breaks a high-level idea into a sequence of structured animation steps using OpenAI GPT-4o or Mistral.
+- 🧠 **LLM-Assisted Scene Breakdown**: Breaks a high-level idea into a sequence of structured animation steps using Mistral.
 - 🎛️ **Style Control via LoRA + ControlNet**: Ensures stylistic consistency and smooth motion using LoRA fine-tuning and depth-based ControlNet conditioning.
 - 🪄 **Smooth Transitions**: Automatically blends frames for smoother animation and less jitter using pixel-wise interpolation.
 - 📽️ **GIF Output**: Compiles frames into a looping animated GIF.